mattsah/progress.is-by.us/common/docs/basics/03-available-components.md

 }
 ```

-For a more complete tutorial using a real world example of creating a doctrine component for
+For a more complete tutorial using a real world example of packaging Doctrine 2 ORM for use
-inKWell, check out
+with inKWell, check out
 ["Creating a Component for Doctrine"](/docs/tutorials/01-creating-a-component-for-doctrine).

 To understand more about configuration and bootstrap actions, try [the bootstrapping section of